elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 **set datafile sep**

-> The command *set data file separator &#8220;char&#8221;* tells gnuplot that data fields in subsequent input fi les are separated by &#8216;char&#8217; rather than by whitespace.
+> The command *set data file separator "char"* tells gnuplot that data fields in subsequent input fi les are separated by 'char' rather than by whitespace.
 The most common use is to read in csv (comma-separated value) fi les written by spreadsheet or database programs.

 **set y2tics autofreq**

 > Positions of the tics are calculated automatically by default or if the autofreq option is given

-**set format x &#8220;:%M:%S&#8221;**
+**set format x ":%M:%S"**

 > In time/date mode, the acceptable formats are:
 >
 > <a href="http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_time_format_tics/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_time_format_tics/']);" rel="attachment wp-att-5383"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/gnuplot_time_format_tics.png" alt="gnuplot time format tics Plot Esxtop Data With gnuplot" width="357" height="445" class="alignnone size-full wp-image-5383" title="Plot Esxtop Data With gnuplot" /></a>
 >
-> Except for the non-numerical formats, these may be preceded by a &#8220;0&#8243; (&#8220;zero&#8221;, not &#8220;oh&#8221;) to pad the fi eld length with leading zeroes, and a positive digit, to de fine the minimum field width (which will be overridden if the specifi ed width is not large enough to contain the number).
+> Except for the non-numerical formats, these may be preceded by a "0" ("zero", not "oh") to pad the fi eld length with leading zeroes, and a positive digit, to de fine the minimum field width (which will be overridden if the specifi ed width is not large enough to contain the number).
 There is a 24-character limit to the length of the printed text; longer strings will be truncated.
 > Examples:
-> Suppose the text is &#8220;76/12/25 23:11:11&#8243;.
+> Suppose the text is "76/12/25 23:11:11".
 Then
 	>
 	> set format x # defaults to "12/25/76" \n "23:11"
 	> set format x "%A, %d %b %Y" # "Saturday, 25 Dec 1976"
 	> set format x "%r %D" # "11:11:11 pm 12/25/76"
 	>
-> Suppose the text is &#8220;98/07/06 05:04:03&#8243;.
+> Suppose the text is "98/07/06 05:04:03".
 Then
 	>
 	> set format x "%1y/%2m/%3d %01H:%02M:%03S" # "98/ 7/ 6 5:04:003"
 	>

-**plot &#8220;data&#8221; using 1:3 with lines title &#8220;Read Lat/ms&#8221;**
+**plot "data" using 1:3 with lines title "Read Lat/ms"**

 > The most common data file modifi er is using.
 > Syntax:
 	>
 	> plot 'file' using {<entry> {:<entry> {:<entry> ...}}} {'format'}
 	>
-> Each &#8216;entry&#8217; may be a simple column number that selects the value from one fi eld of the input t, an expression enclosed in parentheses, or empty.
+> Each 'entry' may be a simple column number that selects the value from one fi eld of the input t, an expression enclosed in parentheses, or empty.

 More information from the same document: